Pharnavaz I: Legacy

+A commemorative coin of a king by the National Bank of Georgia (left) and street that bears his name in Batumi.

 The Bagrationi dynasty claimed descent directly from Pharnavaz.
 During the continuity of monarchy in Georgia, the Georgian kings presented themselves as heirs to the Kingdom of Iberia founded by King Pharnavaz.

 In Tbilisi there is a King Pharnavaz Street, Avenue, and also a statue of Pharnavaz.
 Also, there are streets named after Pharnavaz in Batumi, Kutaisi, Khashuri, Gori, Gurjaani, Sachkhere, Zestaponi and others.
 Some buildings, including schools and hotels, also bear his name, as well as about five hundred Georgians.